Welcome to this edition of Weekly Musings, where each week I share some thoughts about what’s caught my interest in the last seven days.

 This week, more of a rant than an argument that was fueled by the recent experiences of a few friends who were trying to find some information online, but who were disappointed by all of the bait that they latched on to.
 And were they ever annoyed.
 OK, annoyed isn’t a strong enough word to describe how they felt.

 To be entirely honest, what you’re about to read has been a long time in coming.
 The topic of this letter has irked me for years.
 It’s time to vent.

 With that out of the way, let’s get to this week’s musing.

 In late 2015, a friend sent me a link to a blog post on writing that he described as great.
 He thought I’d be interested in reading that post and was convinced that I would learn something from it.

 I did learn a lot from that post.
-But what I learned wasn't what my friend expected me to learn.
-While the information in the post wasn't bad, that post illustrated a lot of what I find wrong with a number of blog posts these days.
+But what I learned wasn’t what my friend expected me to learn.
+While the information in the post wasn’t bad, that post illustrated a lot of what I find wrong with much of writing online these days.